vis-kid/octopress_drafts_previewer/source/_posts/2015-10-26-Page-Objects.markdown

 Setup stuff like factory data belongs in the specs and not in Page Objects.
 Also assertions are probably better placed outside of your Page Objects to achieve a separation of concerns.
 There are two differnt perspectives on the topic:

-Advocates for putting assertions into Page Objects say it helps with duplication of assertions.
+Advocates for putting assertions into Page Objects say it helps with avoiding duplication of assertions.
 You can provide better error messages and achieve a better “Tell, Don’t Ask” style.
 On the other hand, advocates for assertion-free Page Objects argue that its better to not mix responsibilities.
 Providing access to page data and assertion logic are two separate concerns and lead to bloated Page Objects when mixed.
 Page Object’s responsibility is access to the state of pages and assertion logic belongs to specs.

 + ### Page Objects Types